blackfireio/documentation/reference-guide/faq.rst

 * the **Probe** is a language extension that gathers the raw performance profiles;

-* the **Agent** is a server-side daemon that receives profiles from the Probe, aggregates them, and forwards them to Blackfire;
+* the **Agent** is a server-side daemon that receives profiles from the Probe, and forwards them to Blackfire;

 * the **Browser Extension** is a web browser extension used mainly to trigger profiling from a browser;